ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/reference.md

 ### Metric extraction

-It is often useful to extract real-time metrics from logs, for instance this is how we compute real-time HTTP statistics.
+It is often useful to extract real-time metrics from logs, most often when dealing with software that does not export its own metrics.
+An example is NGINX, where logs are parsed in order to compute real-time access metrics.
 Float runs an instance of [mtail](https://github.com/google/mtail) on every host to process the local logs and compute metrics based on them.

 Custom rules can be added simply by dropping mtail programs in */etc/mtail*.
 This would generally be done by the relevant